Bear Grylls Gear

 Top Active Users

 No, by all means it is NOT a bad idea to shoot 2 1/2 inch shells in a 2 3/4 inch chamber.
 It has a 3″ chamber in it, and the gun is mostly identical to the Mossberg 500.
-Ive seen reviews and videos of people who use their 500 and even Remington 870 (also only a 3″ chamber) to hunt and fire 3.5″ shells through it without any troubles.
+Ive seen feedbacks and videos of people who use their 500 and even Remington 870 (also only a 3″ chamber) to hunt and fire 3.5″ shells through it without any troubles.
 Okay, so I just bought a Benelli nova and I’m curious if you can fire 3 1/2 to say a 2 3/4 interchangeably without doing any sort of adjustments to the gun?
 I only bring this up because my friend said that there 870 could only shoot 3 inch shells and nothing else cause it was “set” to that size chamber.

 That’s roughly the equivilent of 9 or 12+ rounds of 38 special bullets.
 If the first shot gun round doesn’t work then you still have the next and so on.
 Interested in older US made SxS and upland hunting.
 New to reloading shot shells and looking for info and advice.